Ruzi Nazar: Postwar Germany

 As peacetime conditions returned in Rosenheim, now part of the American occupation zone, Nazar emerged from hiding.
 He got to know Ermelinde Roth, the daughter of a prominent anti-Nazi Catholic Bavarian judge, and they married towards the end of 1946.
 In August the following year, their first child Sylvia was born.

-Until 1951 Nazar had a precarious existence, struggling to earn a living while working with Ukrainian and Central Asian nationalists with the Anti-Bolshevik Nationalists Organisation in Munich, a joint platform for non-Russian peoples seeking independence, set up by his friends Stepan Bandera and Yaroslav Stetsko.
+Until 1951 Nazar had a precarious existence, struggling to earn a living while working with Ukrainian and Central Asian nationalists with the Anti-Bolshevik Bloc of Nations in Munich, a joint platform for non-Russian peoples seeking independence, set up by his friends Stepan Bandera and Yaroslav Stetsko.

 CIA career

 Having evidently been talent-spotted by the Americans perhaps because of his success in unmasking a Soviet mole among the Turkestani exiles, Nazar was invited in 1951 by Archibald Roosevelt Jr. of the CIA to go to the United States to work in a new Central Asian Unit in Columbia University.
-Once in New York he supplemented his income with broadcasts in Uzbek for the Voice of America.
+Once in New York he supplemented his income with broadcasts in Uzbek for Voice of America.